 BUT, if you are adding dates, maple syrup, agave “nectar” (it’s a syrup, too!), honey (yes, “healthy”, natural honey), or even fruit juices, then you are turning your healthy green smoothie into a sugar bomb full of added sugars!
-If you make the recipes that I post on my website and the Facebook page, then you shouldn’t feel the need to add sugar to these fruit-sweetened creations.
+If you make the recipes that I post on my website then you shouldn’t feel the need to add sugar to these fruit-sweetened creations.
 If you do, give your taste buds time to adapt to less sweet foods and your body will thank you with a lower risk of developing diabetes and other added sugar-related health issues.

 * People with diabetes may still need to limit or restrict intake of all carbohydrates, including carbohydrates from fruit.
 However, there is no medical evidence that fruit intake causes diabetes (or weight gain), and no legitimate scientific organization advocates for healthy people to avoid or limit fruit intake.

 Fat is calorie dense.
 One gram of fat contains 9 calories, so putting a lot of fat in your green smoothie could dramatically up the calorie content, turning an otherwise weight loss shake into a 500+ calorie diet disaster.